JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

   caption: [Reproduction of Table 6.1 from @Madsen_2008[p.~155] showing the expected behaviour of the autocorrelation function for different ARMA processes], ) <table:order_identification>

+TODO ELABORATE ON WHAT THIS DOES NOT SHOW?

 == Impulse Response

 TODO